api3dao/vitepress-docs/docs/guides/dapis/index.md

 feeds to searchers.
 Searchers can bid for price updates through the OEV Network to update the data feeds.
 All the OEV proceeds goes back to the dApp.

-[Click here](/guides/dapis/subscribing-to-dapis/) to read more about how to get started with dAPIs.
+[Click here](/guides/dapis/subscribing-to-dapis/) to get started with dAPIs.

 ## How to use dAPIs in a smart contract?